Becoming a 3D Travel Agent

 Walt Disney World® Resort has been our primary product from day one, but all we needed was a leader to take us on the road to cruising.
 Kim came onboard the end of 2007 and she has been passionately leading the way to cruise sales every since.
 She provides us with inspiration, accountability and leadership.
 This is why Disney Cruise Line® is the fastest growing in our sales department right now.

-Charlene is planning, present and accounted for every year at The Ultimate Field Trip.
-She is the reason it runs as smoothly as it does and improves every year.
+Charlene is planning, present and accounted for every 3D National Meeting.
+She is the reason it runs as smoothly as it does and improves every trip.

 Brady McCain - Webmaster